 A Message From the Nurse's Office:

-- All kindergarten students are required to have a physical examination within one year of entering school, as well as with each department level change.
+- All kindergarten students are required to have a physical examination within one year of entering school.
+Physical examinations are also required with each department level change.
 The Physical Examination Form needs to be filled out and signed by your child’s physician.
 Required immunizations may be addressed at that time.

 - If you child needs to take medication(s) at school, you must complete the Prescription Medication Administration Consent Form, and have it signed by both your child’s physician as well as the parent/guardian.
-This form should be brought to school with the actual medication prior to the first day of school for safety reasons.
+For safety reasons, this form should be brought to school with the actual medication prior to the first day of school.
 The form can be downloaded from our school website (https://www.co.walworth.wi.us/706/Health-Forms) and can also be picked up at the school office or requested to be faxed to your physician’s office.
 A good time to bring medications and forms to school is during the Fall Staff Inservice or at “Meet the Staff Night” in August before school begins.

 - If there are any changes to your child’s medication during the school year, please update the health office at LSNurse@lakelandschool-walco.org , even if it is a medication that is not taken at school.
-If your child is having certain symptoms, the nurse looks at the medications that your child is taking to see if that could be a cause.
+If your child is experiencing certain symptoms, the nurse will review the medications that your child is taking to see if there is a correlation.

 - Please make sure that you have provided several phone numbers that you can be reached at in the event that your child becomes sick or has an emergency.
 It is absolutely essential that we are able to contact you at all times.
 Please be sure to update us during the school year if any phone numbers change.
 Also, please make sure the emergency contact(s) that you provide is someone who lives nearby and who would be able to pick up your child if they are sick.